AndrzejAd/QuestDDD/README.md

  |-> registering
 ```

-Are the heart of the api.
-They communicate between each other only by Spring events (mainly to order sending mails).
+Is the heart of the api.
+Packages inside it communicate between each other only by Spring events (they do it mainly to order sending mails).